Important

 - Application – Applications are accepted between February 15 to March 15, 2025.

 - Application Deadline – March 15, 2025.
-Online applications must be submitted by midnight U.S. eastern time; no mail in applications will be accepted.
+Online applications must be submitted by 11:59 pm U.S. eastern time; no mail in applications will be accepted.
 No exceptions.

 - Admission Decisions – Accepted participants will be contacted on a rolling basis as the selections are made for each opportunity.
 Projects will be marked as closed once students have been selected.